 |

-I breed Papillons because I absolutely love and adore them and because I
+I bred Papillons because I absolutely love and adore them and because I

 continuous commitment to the breed.
-I do NOT breed to sell Papillons!
+I did NOT breed to sell Papillons!

-In fact, this is definitely the hardest part of what I do.
-When I do
+In fact, this is definitely the hardest part of what I did.
+When I had Papillons that I felt should be placed in homes as pets, I screened

-carefully to find homes that are right for each dog.
+very carefully to find homes that were right for each dog.
 This is not about who

 is "good enough", it's about what home will be thrilled with the dog and which